 The wisdom of life.
 I coach executives on how to achieve professional goals with applying EQ skills.
 I coach clients on how to deal with their feelings and the feelings of others within their life circles.
 I help clients to perceive, understand, express, and manage their own emotions and the emotions of others in an appropriate and effective manner during transition and in different circumstances and environments.

 The flux of life & business.
 I offer a diverse menu of consulting services for individuals, small businesses, and families ranging from brand and image identity to graphic & web design, to change & social media management, to copywriting & editing, to life transition planning & strategic downsizing.
+In addition, I also consult in the area of ESL (English as a Second Language) teaching for those undergoing transition to a new culture, country, or workplace.
 I help clients problem solve, develop, and implement new directives with fresh ideas, a close eye for detail, and a creative style.

 From my Comfort Blog

 Useful tips for changing your life: 1.
 Develop systems that support your desired change.
 For instance, if you want to meditate daily, create a schedule that ensures you’ll be compliant.
 Use a timer so you won’t worry about spending too much time or falling asleep.
 2....read more